RohanAlexander/telling_stories_with_data/_book/98-assessment 11.md

     - Title, date, author, keywords, abstract, introduction, data, model, results, discussion, appendix (optional, for supporting, but not critical, material), and a reference list.
     - It must also include an enhancement, and this would either be contained or linked in the appendix.
 - The paper must be well-written, draw on relevant literature, and show statistical skills by explaining all statistical concepts.
 - The discussion needs to be substantial.
 For instance, if the paper were 10 pages long then a discussion should be at least 2.5 pages.
-In the discussion, the paper must include subsections on weaknesses, and next steps - but these must be in proportion.
+In the discussion, the paper must include subsections on weaknesses and next steps - but these must be in proportion.
 - The report must provide a link to a GitHub repo that contains everything (apart from any raw data that you git ignored if it is not yours to share).
 The code must be entirely reproducible, documented, and readable.
 The repo must be well-organized and appropriately use folders and README files.

 ### Peer review submission